 I know it’s not spring all year round but the opportunity to feed a lamb isn’t just in spring.
 They are still bottle feeding them when they get quite large, just be prepared for a very strong lamb on the other end of the bottle.
 They are really good at making sure every child has a go at bottle feeding them and it’s not just once a day either.
 These lambs are such characters, a couple of them were totally determined to eat my Mum’s trousers.

-Over in the small animals barn there are loads of cute furry and very soft animals to ooh and aah at.
+Over in the small animal’s barn, there are loads of cute furry and very soft animals to ooh and aah at.
 Plus the little ones (and adults if you want to) can have a baby animal and or guinea pig to cuddle and stroke.
 This was Jamie’s favourite thing to do.
-First time he went in he was given a baby Lionhead rabbit (my absolute favourite) and a guinea pig.
+The first time he went in he was given a baby Lionhead rabbit (my absolute favourite) and a guinea pig.
 He went back another two more times during the day for more cuddles.
 He strokes them so lovingly, he melts my heart.

 Rushmoor is essentially there for people to enjoy the animals.
 That is their main focus and that is what they do best.
 There is a small play area for the kids which Jamie loved.
-I have noticed some critical reviews about their play area and Rushmoor quite rightly point out that an amazing playground is not what they’re about.
-What they do have there Jamie really enjoyed and as a little person he did not expect anymore.
+I have noticed some critical reviews about their play area and Rushmoor quite rightly points out that an amazing playground is not what they’re about.
+What they do have there Jamie really enjoyed and as a little person, he did not expect any more.
 The bouncy castle was a source of great fun and the elephant slides look like they need a preservation sticker put on them.
 They are certainly unique.